Vladimir-csp/xdg-terminal-exec/README.md

 shell-based implementation.
 The proposal PR can be found [here](https://gitlab.freedesktop.org/terminal-wg/specifications/-/merge_requests/3/diffs).

+(!)
+Please be advised that while this spec is in proposed state, backwards compatibility is maintained as best effort and is not guaranteed.

+Current major change pending in this implementation: discardable options.

 # Default Terminal Execution Specification

 This configuration spec is crafted in image of